mibrs/GPC5L09/README.md

 The ANALYSR module is extracting / analysing the red, green and blue components of the video and giving values between 0.0 (no colour) to 1.0 (fat red/green/blue) .
 The number stream coming from its outlets, one for each colour, can be fed into the PRIMR module.

+The MAX Documentation has a [Tutorial](https://docs.cycling74.com/max8/tutorials/jitterchapter05) about ARGB Colours (Alpha or Intensity, Red, Green, Blue).
+Check it out if you want to know more about the subject.

 Attention: When you have connected the ANALYSR module to the PRIMR, it will immediatly overwrite the settings of the sliders.